SN 2023fyq: direct detection of a Type Ibn supernova progenitor and its multi-wavelength environmental constraints

 If this is right

-- This establishes SN 2023fyq as the first Type Ibn supernova with a directly detected progenitor and possible host cluster.
+- The event is the first Type Ibn supernova with both a directly detected progenitor and a candidate host star cluster.

 Where Pith is reading between the lines